ABOUT THE MINISTER’S SPECIAL LICENCE (MSL) PROGRAM

 Funds generated through the auctioned special licences are distributed through Minister’s Special Licence Auction (MSLA) Grants, which are reviewed by the multi-stakeholder MSLA Grants Adjudication Committee which includes representatives from the Alberta Conservation Association (ACA), Alberta Wildlife Federation (AWF), Alberta Hunter Education Instructors' Association (AHEIA), APOS, Alberta Trappers Association (ATA), Safari Club International (SCI) Canada, Wild Sheep Foundation of Alberta (WSFAB), as well as Indigenous and post-secondary representatives.
 The Government of Alberta also participates in the adjudication process.

-For 2025-26 the MSLA Grants Adjudication Committee sought projects making an important contribution in Alberta to:
+The MSLA Grants Adjudication Committee seeks projects making an important contribution in Alberta to:

 • Enhancing and sustaining wildlife populations and their habitats,